ididdidi/ididdidi.github.io/_posts/2021-04-03-unity3d-caching-resources.markdown

 layout: post
 ---

-In this article, we are talking about saving data to the device's permanent memory and organizing access to it.
+In this article, we are talking about saving data to the device's memory and organizing access to it.
 It is intended to prepare you, dear reader, for a more complex article about downloading resources from the network.
 In fact, this is its introductory part, which was allocated in a separate post, because the topic turned out to be very voluminous.

 ## Why store resources in the device memory
 I think many developers primarily of mobile applications have encountered the fact that resources do not fit in the application installation files.
 This is especially true for those who use photorealistic content(360 panoramas).
 A small help in this is the use of extension files, but they are also limited in size.
 In addition, downloading additional content requires updating the app through the store.